Earth to Ned

-Earth to Ned is an American television show on Disney+ that streamed in 20 episodes from September 4, 2020, to January 1, 2021.
-It stars Ned, an alien from outer space, who comes to Earth on a mission to invade it, but upon arriving, falls in love with its pop culture and instead hosts a late night talk show to meet and be entertained by Earth's celebrities.
+Earth to Ned is an American television show on Disney+.
+It stars Ned, an alien from outer space who comes to Earth on a mission to invade it.
+Upon arriving, he fell in love with its pop culture, and instead hosts a late night talk show to meet and be entertained by Earth's celebrities.
+Earth to Ned premiered on September 4, 2020, on Disney+ and consisted of ten episodes.
+Ten more episodes were released on January 1, 2021.
+The series was removed from Disney+ on May 26, 2023.

 Premise

-Sent by his father, the admiral of the fleet, to conquer the planet, Ned arrives on Earth only to become enchanted with Earth's celebrities.
-Instead of invading the planet, Ned buries his spaceship deep below Earth's crust and abducts celebrities by beaming them to his ship for interviews in the style of a late night talk show.
-Ned serves as the host, and the show features Cornelius as an alien sidekick from a race of aliens called Cornisians that Ned's species had previously conquered, and an unspecified number of much smaller alien beings called CLODs (short for Cloned Living Organism of Destruction) who speak in gibberish and scare the guests.
+Sent by his father, the Admiral of the Galactic Fleet, to conquer the planet, Ned arrives on Earth (classified as Planet 2187) only to become enchanted with Earth's celebrities.
+Instead of invading the planet, Ned buries the Battlecruiser Nova deep below Earth's crust and abducts celebrities by beaming them to his ship for interviews in the style of a late night talk show.
+Ned serves as the host and the show features Cornelius as an alien sidekick from a race of aliens called Cornisians that Ned's species had previously conquered, his ship's A.I.
+B.E.T.I., and an unspecified number of much smaller alien beings called CLODs (short for Cloned Living Organism of Destruction) who speak in gibberish and scare the guests.
 Ned and Cornelius broadcast their show from their spaceship-turned-television studio.